Boosting Chart-to-Code Generation in MLLM via Dual Preference-Guided Refinement: Preference Construction

-Our dataset comprises 4,149 gold examples, 11,906 variants, and 23,072 preference pairs, with their distribution across three iterations shown in Table \ref{table:data_stat}.
-Notably, the initialization variants are generated with explanations to train our evaluator, with 10\% reserved for evaluation.
+Our dataset comprises 11,906 variants, and 23,072 preference pairs (including model's outputs), with their distribution across three iterations summarized in Table~\ref{table:data_stat}.
+Notably, the feedback dataset consists of 3,750 instance, with 10\% reserved for evaluation.
 During code generation, non-executable codes are discarded, accounting for 3.9\% of the total (excluded from the above counts).
 For each gold code, we sample two variation paths, with a maximum path length of five.
 The proportion of paths involving each aspect is as follows: 97.9\% for \textit{data}, 97.2\% for \textit{text}, 97.7\% for \textit{style}, 97.8\% for \textit{color}, 56.0\% for \textit{type}, and 17.3\% for \textit{layout}.
 The relatively lower proportions for type and layout are due to the limited number of images that support type modifications or involve multiple subplots.
-See \S \ref{appendix:data_analysis} for details.